What’s A Brand? What’s A Badass Brand?

-The idea of branding is so elusive no matter how many articles and books there are out there, I find most people still don’t really get what branding is.
+The “branding” concept is so elusive that no matter how many articles and books there are on it, most people still don’t know what effective branding is.

 Some people think it’s your logo and the colors you use on your website and business cards.
 These are an important piece of your brand, but they only make up your visual brand.

 Other people define branding as “the emotional connection that people have with your business.”
 Yes I agree, as Simon Sinek has aptly stated, it isn’t about the what but the why.
 An example of this is action is that McDonald’s isn’t selling hamburgers, silly, they are selling happiness!
 However, most people don’t know what the heck that means in practice, and end up resting on this idea to the detriment of their business.
 (You’re selling transformation are you?
 You and everyone else!)

 I particularly like Jeff Bezos’ definition that a brand is what people say about your business when you’re not in the room.
 It’s spot on because though that definition isn’t tactical and easy to apply, at least it holds up to the test quite well.

 For example, I’ll never forget this demonstration of what a brand is that someone once said to me: even if you’ve never been in a Mercedes, when you hear the word “Mercedes” you can imagine what it would feel like to slip into buttery leather seats and go seamlessly from 0 to 60 in a matter of seconds.
 Let’s be honest, a Mercedes is a freakin’ car like any other car with some bells and whistles, but man does it feel different when someone tells you to imagine getting into a Mercedes, as opposed to a Kia.